 TENURE AS CEO

-Mr. Jack D. Hightower has been Chairman of the Board, Chief Executive Officer and President of Pure Acquisition Corp. since November 2017.
-Mr. Hightower serves as Chairman, Chief Executive Offcier, President at HighPeak Energy Management, LLC.
+Mr. Jack D. Hightower has been Chairman of the Board and Chief Executive Officer since November 2017 and served as President since November 2017 until December 2019 of Pure Acquisition Corp.
+Mr. Hightower serves as Chairman, Chief Executive Officer, President at HighPeak Energy Management, LLC.
 He serves as the Chief Executive Officer and President of Celero Energy, Management LP.
 He served as President and Chief Executive Officer of Titan Exploration, Inc. since March 1995.
 He served as the Chief Executive Officer and President at Celero Energy Company, LP.
 He served as President and Chief Executive Officer of Pure Resources, Inc. since May 2000.
 He served as Chief Executive Officer of United Oil Services, Inc. from 1986 to January 1996, an oil field service Company serving customers in the Permian Basin.
 He served as President of Amber Energy, Inc. from 1978 to 1995, a Company formed to identify oil and gas exploration prospects.
 He served as Chief Executive Officer and President of Enertex, Inc. from 1991 to 1994.
 He serves as the Chairman of Celero Energy, LP.
 He served as Chairman of Titan Exploration, Inc. since March 1995, Pure Resources Inc. since May 2000, United Oil Services, Inc. from 1986 to January 1996, Enertex, Inc. from 1991 to 1994 and Amber Energy, Inc. from 1978 to 1995.
 Mr. Hightower has been a Director of Chase Bank of Texas, N.A., Midland since 1990.
 He served as Chairman of Celero Energy Company, LP.
 He served as a Director of Titan Exploration, Inc. since March 1995.
 He served as a Director of Pure Resources Inc. Mr. Hightower earned a BBA in Administrative Finance and a B.B.A. in Money, Banking and Investments in 1970, both from Texas Tech University.
 He holds industry experience as a chief executive across a broad range of market conditions and Industry cycles.